main

 You can view information about your machine as a peer on the network with the View Self Peer Information

 .
-Select option 1, Manage NuNet DMS
+Select Manage NuNet DMS

-to view your DID, Peer ID, DMS context and Network Addresses.
+.
+This option allows you view your DID, Peer ID, DMS context and Network Addresses.

 To update the DMS version running on your machine use the Update DMS to Latest Version

 option.
-Select option 1, Manage NuNet DMS
+First select the option to Manage NuNet DMS

-to update your DMS version.
+, to update your DMS version.

-Visualise the full status of the DMS running in your appliance with this option.
+option.
 Here, you will find the DMS Onboarding status, free and allocated resources, onboarded resources, running context, DMS DID and DMS peer ID of the DMS running in your machine.
-Select option 1, Manage NuNet DMS
+Select option the Manage NuNet DMS

-to update your DMS version.
+to view your DMS status.

-and then sub-option 1.
+and then the sub-option View Running Ensembles

 With the right capabilities, you can run an ensemble with the Deploy an Ensemble